benji6/virtual-audio-graph/README.md

 virtual-audio-graph is by default distributed as ES5, however, it also has a `jsnext:main` property in its package.json ([more info](https://github.com/rollup/rollup/wiki/jsnext:main)) so it may also be consumed as an ES2015 module by tools like [Rollup](https://github.com/rollup/rollup).

+## Size

+virtual-audio-graph is designed to be small and weighs in at 5.9kB minified (2.1kB minified & gzipped) according to [bundlephobia](https://bundlephobia.com) (https://bundlephobia.com/result?p=virtual-audio-graph@0.19.2)

 ## Upgrading

 See [changelog](/CHANGELOG.md).